Skip to main content

 Natural Therapies

 These medications are given as a series of injections: one injection a week for four weeks and the course of 4 injections usually needs to be repeated every 6-12 months.
 They act to stabilize joint membranes, help joint cartilage repair and improve joint lubrication.
-They provide significant improvement in a high percentage of arthritis patients with minimal (if any) side effects.
+They significantly improve a high percentage of arthritis patients with minimal (if any) side effects.

 Glucosamine, a naturally occurring compound, is one of the more popular over-the-counter arthritis remedies.
-It is one of several natural substances, or nutraceuticals, that are known as chondroprotective agents, used in the treatment of arthritis in humans, dogs, horses, and other animals.
+It is one of several natural substances, or nutraceuticals, known as chondroprotective agents, used in treating arthritis in humans, dogs, horses, and other animals.

 Glucosamine joint supplements are said to alleviate the symptoms of joint damage by boosting the repair of damaged cartilage, specifically articular cartilage, or the moist, spongy material that forms a cushion between joints.
 Joint supplements like Glyde Mobility Chews are often used as an early intervention and throughout the progression of arthritis, as they are safe for long-term use in most patients.
 Read more here